5 Of The Best Folding Saws for Your Money

 As far as beautiful folding saws go, it’s hard to beat the Opinel.
 It is made in France from beech wood.

-This adds to the saw’s cost but feels a lot better in your hand than plastic.
+This adds to the saw’s cost but feels much better in your hand than plastic.

 Do note that the handle is wide at the end.
-The extra width is great for large hands but not suitable for smaller hands.
+The extra width is great for large hands but not for smaller ones.

 Compared to the Laplander, the Opinel cuts more cleanly and even faster.
 This has to do with the narrow blade with large offset teeth.

-As with a lot of folding saws, the Opinel doesn’t lock in the closed position.
+As with many folding saws, the Opinel doesn’t lock in the closed position.
 The lock is also a bit flimsy.
 It is easy to fix if it malfunctions, though.

-Because of its adequate size, ability to cut through large branches, and lightweight, this is a great folding saw to take camping or for bushcraft.
+Because of its adequate size, ability to cut through large branches, and lightweight, this is a great folding saw for camping or bushcraft.

 • Made from wood